Scientific Name: Suricata suricatta

 STATUS: Lower risk.

-DIET: Meerkats are omnivorous.
+DIET: Meerkats are primarily insectivorous.
 They spend most of the day foraging and hunting near their burrows for insects, larvae, ground-nesting birds, eggs, centipedes, small rodents, reptiles, and scorpions.
 They get much of their water from tubers, roots, and fruit such as tsama melons.
 Meerkats’ keen sense of smell helps them locate underground prey, and they’ve been known to dig a foot deep to unearth beetle larvae.

 PHYSICAL CHARACTERISTICS: Tannish grey fur with black stripes across the back.
 A meerkat’s body is approximately 10 to 14 inches long with an 8-inch dark-tipped tail.
 Females are often larger than the males.
 They have short legs and, unlike most mongooses, have 4 toes on each foot.
 The front feet have long non-retractable claws well-adapted for digging.
 Their small black ears can be folded back to keep dirt out.
 They have dark-skinned bellies with light fur, which acts as a solar panel to warm them as they sunbathe after cold desert nights.
 Dark circles around their eyes help to reduce the sun’s glare, as do horizontal pupils, which also give them a wider range of vision.
 Binocular and color vision help them spot birds of prey from a distance.